paulquimbo/nhanes_inferential_2021_23/README.md

 - **Test Used**: Chi-square test of independence
 - **Purpose**: To determine whether marital status is associated with educational attainment.

-- **Analysis** : Married individuals were more likely to have a bachelor’s degree or higher compared to single or widowed/divorced/separated individuals.
-This suggests that marital status and education level are meaningfully related in your sample data.
+- **Analysis** : People who are married tend to have a bachelor’s degree or higher more often than those who are single, divorced, separated, or widowed.
+This shows there’s a clear link between education level and marital status.

 ---